The ROLE of a group coach

 Group Coaches help leaders navigate difficult situations with their groups, help them navigate conflict inside of their group in a healthy way, provide logistical guidance and tips, cast and re-cast the vision, and occasionally are called on confront issues or concerns with a leader.

-Small groups are on the front lines of providing pastoral care to people who are hurting.
-Small group leaders and members visit people in the hospital, cook meals after the birth of a child, sit with each other through the loss of a loved one, and support struggling marriages.
+Groups are on the front lines of providing pastoral care to people who are hurting.
+Group leaders and members visit people in the hospital, cook meals after the birth of a child, sit with each other through the loss of a loved one, and support struggling marriages.

 There are times, however, when a need goes beyond what a group leader or group members know how to handle: a group member seems suicidal, someone is dealing with a mental illness, a spouse is having an affair, one group member threatened another...

-That’s where we come in.
-You are your leaders’ first line of support.
-And if you are capable and qualified to advise them your leader on whatever issue they bring to you, go for it!
+The Group Coaches is a leader's first line of support.
+And if you are capable and qualified to advise them on whatever issue they bring to you, go for it!
 If not, you can bring that to the Groups Director who can help connect you with the right resources.
 Your Director is your go-to for help and accountability, just as you are the go-to for your group leaders.

 As communities of Christ-followers, small groups should be there to support one another not just spiritually or emotionally but financially as well.